 Most peeling issues are associated with finishes on new logs or new log siding.
-When the finish is first applied the surface of the logs or siding is intact [Figure 1].
-Later on fissures and checks may develop, especially on the sunny walls, which allow rain water to get into the wood behind the finish [Figure 2].
+When the finish is first applied, the surface of the logs or siding is intact [Figure 1].
+Later on, fissures and checks may develop, especially on the sunny walls, which allow rain water to seep behind the finish and into the wood [Figure 2].
 Gravity plays a role in this, since most peeling occurs below the checks and fissures.
-When the sun comes out and beats on the wall, the water turns to water vapor and pushes the finish right off the surface [Figure 3].peelingissues
+When the sun comes out and beats on the wall, the water turns to water vapor and pushes the finish right off the surface [Figure 3].

 Once the checks and fissures have opened, and a new coat of finish is applied, peeling rarely becomes an issue.
 That’s because during the application process the finish now has an opportunity to get into them, forming a water resistant barrier between the surface of the cracks and the bare wood [Figure 4].